grantcarthew/start-prototype/docs/cli/start-doctor.md

 Verifies age and completeness of asset library.

 **What it checks:**
-- `.asset-version` exists and is readable
+- `asset-version.toml` exists and is readable
 - Asset age (warns if > 30 days)
 - Asset directory structure intact
 - All expected subdirectories present